kefahi/edraj/edraj.md

 +++
 ### Misc. notes

-* When content is shared (or interacted-with) its also copied locally and served in a torrent-like fashion. (i.e. each interaction is registered as a service point) a DHT is needed to serve this: Curated content DHT. ( an asynchronus connection with edraj should always be openned. /Websocket/QUIC/Http2(gRPC) based? (two-way-stream)
+* When content is shared (video played) (or interacted-with) its also copied locally and served in a torrent-like fashion. (i.e. each interaction is registered as a service point) a DHT is needed to serve this: Curated content DHT. ( an asynchronus connection with edraj should always be openned. /Websocket/QUIC/Http2(gRPC) based? (two-way-stream)
 * A content has multiple-views: isolated json/binary, isolated embeddable, isolated web, future: parent web?

 ---